Herpes Simplex Virus Infections

 HSV-1 can infect the cornea of the eye.
 This infection (called herpes simplex keratitis—see Herpes Simplex Keratitis) causes a painful sore, tearing, sensitivity to light, and blurred vision.
 Over time, particularly without treatment, the cornea can become cloudy, causing a significant loss of vision.

-Infants or adults with a skin disorder called atopic eczema can develop a potentially fatal HSV infection in the area of skin that has the eczema (eczema herpeticum―see Atopic Dermatitis).
+Infants or adults with a skin disorder called atopic eczema can develop a potentially fatal HSV infection in the area of skin that has the eczema (eczema herpeticum―see Atopic Dermatitis (Eczema)).
 Therefore, people with atopic eczema should avoid being near anyone with an active herpes infection.

 HSV can infect the brain.
 This infection (called herpes encephalitis) begins with confusion, fever, and seizures and can be fatal.